agrumery/aGrUM/README.md

 ## Dependencies

 aGrUM's team tries its best to not introduce external dependencies with aGrUM  (understand no external dependencies for the C++ code of aGrUM).
 All external dependencies are included in aGrUM's source.
 At the moment the external programs shipped with aGrUM are:
 - [nanodbc](https://github.com/lexicalunit/nanodbc)
 - [lrs](http://cgm.cs.mcgill.ca/~avis/C/lrs.html)
 - [tinyxml](http://www.grinninglizard.com/tinyxml/)
 - [CxxTest](http://cxxtest.com/)

+pyAgrum's dependencies can be found in `wrappers/pyAgrum/requirements.txt` and `wrappers/pyAgrum/optional_requirements.txt`.

 # Project Structure